Downloading, Installing and Running RetroArch on iOS¶

 Warning

-tvOS does not provide apps with a persistant storage area; instead it allows for up to 500kb meant for configuration data.
+tvOS does not provide apps with a persistent storage area; instead it allows for up to 500kb meant for configuration data.
 The disk space shown through the web UI is a cache space.
 If the OS needs to reclaim disk space, it will delete files from that cache space without warning.
 This includes state and saves!
 When this happens, you will immediately see that the appearance of RetroArch is wrong, as the assets will need to be re-downloaded.

 JIT¶

 Several cores are improved by enabling JIT, while others will not work at all without it.
 The only way to enable JIT is to convince the OS that RetroArch is being debugged.
 One way of doing this is to build with Xcode, launch the app from Xcode with the debugger attached, and leave Xcode running.
 Another way is to use AltServer to enable JIT on RetroArch after it has been opened (but before a core has been loaded).
-RetroArch will also use AltKit to search on the network for a running AltServer and ask it to turn on JIT automatically.

-Note: JIT is not enabled on the AppStore version of RetroArch.
+Note: JIT is not enabled on the App Store version of RetroArch.
 Apple doesn't allow apps to run with JIT.
 Some core will not function as intended.